primer/react/.changeset/rich-singers-double.md

 '@primer/react': minor
 ---

-Rename `stickyTop` prop name for the PageLayout to `offsetTop` and improve docs
+Rename `stickyTop` prop name for the PageLayout to `offsetHeader` and improve docs